 Note: Gaining experience may be important but not at the expense of your studies.
 Make sure you do not overload your timetable with unrealistic work commitments.

-Many Fine Arts graduates set up their own creative businesses, seek funding from arts grants, scholarships and fellowships, or juggle several casual or part time jobs to sustain their art making.
+Many Fine Art graduates set up their own creative businesses, seek funding from arts grants, scholarships and fellowships, or juggle several casual or part time jobs to sustain their art making.
 Furthermore, non-art related roles may lead to roles in a variety of small, medim or large organisations.
 The jobs within the larger organisations listed below will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, while some may require further study.

 - ACP Magazines (Australia)

 - Artists in Schools, NSW Department of Education & Training (Australia)